Tank cascade system: Geography

 The tank cascade system is largely located in the semi-arid north-central section of the island, which experiences equatorial heat, limited freshwater, and erratic rainfall patterns.
 The monsoon cycle in the region, coupled with low water retention in the soils of the region, results in minimal groundwater storage capacity, high rates of evaporation, and low or variable precipitation, meaning that "in this hard rock region...no stable human settlement would have been possible without recourse to the storage of surface water in small tanks."
 Granite and charnockite underlie in this area, decreasing permeability.
 The "undulating topography" of the island's dry zone is also appropriate for pond or reservoir construction, with small dams being able to create large reservoirs.

-Overall, Sri Lanka has 80 major dams and 18,000 extant tanks.
+Overall, Sri Lanka has 80 major dams and 18,000 extant tanks, down from an estimated 30,000 tanks in ancient times.
 Between 10,000 and 14,000 tanks are in active use as irrigation sources; the majority of these hold water in the north-central lowland dry zone.
 The total surface area of all reservoirs in Sri Lanka was estimated in 1988 to be 175774 ha, of the country's area.
 Of this, 39,000 hectares (Note: This is 390 km^{2}, of the country's area and of the total reservoir surface area.) correspond to just 44 major ancient reservoirs.